fodil13/md-graph-converter/README.md

 **The bridge between molecular dynamics and modern graph neural networks**

+## Usages

+The main things you need to change are listed at the end of the code.
+Change the path for your psf/dcd files, your protein/environment selection and the number of maximum frame you want to convert into graphs.
+There is nothing else to change.

 ## Why Researchers Choose This Converter

 | Feature | Our Converter |